DataValues/Geo/README.md

 You can find a list of the dependencies in the "require" section of the composer.json file.
 Then take care of autoloading the classes defined in the src directory.

+## Library functionality

+#### Value objects

+These are simple value objects.
+They all implement the <code>DataValues\DataValue</code> interface.

+* <code>LatLongValue</code> - Object representing a geographic point specified by latitude and longitude.
+* <code>GlobeCoordinateValue</code> - Geographical coordinate with precision and globe.

+#### Formatters

+These turn value objects into string representations.
+They all implement the <code>ValueFormatters\ValueFormatter</code> interface.

+* <code>GeoCoordinateFormatter</code> - Formats a LatLongValue into float, decimal minute, decimal degree or degree minute second notation.
+Both directional and non-directional notation are supported.
+Directional labels, latitude-longitude separator and precision can be specified.
+* <code>GlobeCoordinateFormatter</code> - Formats a GlobeCoordinateValue.

+#### Parsers

+These turn string representations into value objects.
+They all implement the <code>ValueParsers\ValueParser</code> interface.

+Simple parsers:

+* <code>DdCoordinateParser</code> - Parses decimal degree coordinates into LatLongValue objects.
+* <code>DmCoordinateParser</code> - Parses decimal minute coordinates into LatLongValue objects.
+* <code>DmsCoordinateParser</code> - Parses degree minute second coordinates into LatLongValue objects.
+* <code>FloatCoordinateParser</code> - Parses float coordinates into LatLongValue objects.

+Composite parsers:

+* <code>GeoCoordinateParser</code> - Facade for DdCoordinateParser, DmCoordinateParser, DmsCoordinateParser
+and FloatCoordinateParser.
+Parses a coordinate in any of the notations supported by these parsers into a LatLongValue object.
+Both directional and non-directional notation are supported.
+Directional labels and the latitude-longitude separator can be specified.
+* <code>GlobeCoordinateParser</code> - Parses coordinates into GlobeCoordinateValue objects.

 ## Tests

 This library comes with a set up PHPUnit tests that cover all non-trivial code.
 You can run these